-Taking care global: we introduce 'Solvay Cares', a universal minimum benefits package for all employees
+Taking care global: universal minimum benefits for all

-True to its tradition of social protection, Solvay has unveiled a bold initiative: a minimum level of company social benefits extending to all its employees, wherever they are.
+True to its tradition of social protection, Solvay has rolled out a bold initiative: a minimum level of company social benefits extended to all its employees, wherever they are.

 It’s no news that Solvay has always believed in providing its employees with more than just a job.
 Decades before the advent of the welfare state, the company was already running its own social security program.